State of C 2026

 When: Approximately December 2026

 Action: Track LKML discussions on DRM/Rust requirements.
-Evaluate your organization's kernel driver development strategy.
+Review your organization's kernel driver development strategy.
 If contributing to DRM subsystem, begin Rust training.

 2. GCC 16 Release